Your braces are on. Now what?

 Eating with Braces

-You can eat most anything as long as you avoid anything that might cause you to lose a bracket, break a wire.
+You can eat almost anything as long as you avoid anything that might cause you to lose a bracket, break a wire.
 Just take care to avoid foods that may damage your new braces.

 Foods to AVOID